osk2/yamaha-soundbar/README.md

   *(string)* *(Required)* The IP address of the Linkplay unit.

 **name:**
-  *(string)* *(Optional)* Name that Home Assistant will generate the `entity_id` based on.
+  *(string)* *(Required)* Name that Home Assistant will generate the `entity_id` based on.
 It is also the base of the friendly name seen in the dashboard, but will be overriden by the device name set in the Android app.

 **volume_step:**
   *(integer)* *(Optional)* Step size in percent to change volume when calling `volume_up` or `volume_down` service against the media player.
 Defaults to `5`, can be a number between `1` and `25`.